 It is sad to know that children who parents speak Maya, aren't able to talk in that language.
 The mayan language is getting lost in the community.
 Every time there is fewer people speaking the language.
 The only vestige of the Mayan language can be heard in the old houses were the elder live, or in the parks where thye elder use to get togheter to spent to some time sharing old stories. it is important to mention that they don't express themselves in Spanish when they talk, they only Speak in Maya among them.

-when you talk to elder people being a teenager you get the idea of how ancient cultures or people are transformed by the traditions and trend that the city or new civilizations bring along with them.
+This man arrived to Chunhuhub when the town was just a few houses made out of wood.
+He mentions that it was sad to see all the trees that he had seen grow be cut, and the place that those threes had became paved road. when you talk to elder people being a teenager you get the idea of how ancient cultures or people are transformed by the traditions and trend that the city or new civilizations bring along with them.
 That is the case with these people, they lived their childhood very differently as how they live now. little by little the knowledge provided by those before them has been lost in time, remaining just traditions and beliefs from other cultures.

 It is know the impact that the Spanish had when they conquered this part of the world, they brought good things, but also bad ones.
 For for better or worse they also brought the language and their religion, which is one of the most importants in the world.
 As a consecuense the Mayan people suffered a drastic change in their beliefs, most of the time this change was made by force.
 The mayan people at the present have only one god.
 It is obvious that everyone is raised as a catholic and nothing about the old days is thought to them.